Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Introduction

-In this work, we propose a unified group number estimation method via sample splitting for general panel data models.
-The method can be conducted in a totally data-driven manner and no tuning parameter needs to be specified.
-Specifically, we first split the panel data on the time span and use the first half time periods for model training and the rest for model testing.
-Subsequently, we estimate the group structure and model parameters based on the training data given a specified group number $G$.
-Then, we evaluate the prediction error with the testing data by approximating the loss with a local quadratic function.
-The group number is determined by minimizing the prediction error.
+In this work, we propose a unified group number estimation method via cross-validation for general panel data models.
+The method allows for entirely data-driven implementation, eliminating the need for specifying model-specific tuning parameters.
+Specifically, we first split the panel data on the time span into two folds, and a time gap is specified between the two data folds as a buffer zone to accommodate temporal dependence.
+We use the first data fold for model training and the second for model testing, and then swap their roles.
+This splitting method maintains the group structure of individuals of the panel data; see Figure \ref{fig:split} for illustration.
+Subsequently, we estimate the group structure and model parameters based on the training data, given a specified group number $G$.
+Then, we evaluate a designed criterion with the testing data by approximating the loss with a local quadratic function.
+Finally, the determination of the group number is achieved by minimizing the average criterion over two data folds.